terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

 ```

-Let's see the TerminusDB woql query using woql.js
+Let's see the TerminusDB WOQL query using woql.js

 ```js